ismailmubarik/AWS-SAA-C02-Course/10-EC2-Advanced/notes.md

 Key facts

 - Credentials are inside meta-data
-- iam/security-credentials/role-name
+- Specifically inside iam/security-credentials/role-name
-- automatically rotated - always valid
+- automatically rotated - always valid as long as the instance role attached to the instance
 - the resources need to check the meta-data periodically
 - should always use roles compared to storing long term credentials
 - CLI tools use role credentials automatically